Atte149/kwhale/README.md

 and listening patterns, discover new music from multiple streaming services, and organize your collection — all running on your own infrastructure.

+Warning: This is experimental software, primarily built with AI.

 ## ✨ Features

 - **Smart Recommendations** — Hybrid content-based + personalized scoring with